WeixuanJiang/AzureML-Pipeline/README.md

 ![Screenshot](./img/best-model.png)

-Step 6: After the model has successfully deployed, the Application Insights have been enabled and logging info has been retrived
+Step 6: We choose the best model for deployment and enable "Authentication" while deploying the model using Azure Container Instance (ACI).
+The executed code in logs.py enables Application Insights.
+"Application Insights enabled" is disabled before executing logs.py.

 ![Screenshot](./img/service-insights-enabled.png)
 ![Screenshot](./img/logs.png)

-Step 7: Consume the deployed model using Swagger, the test data will input into JSON and send to deployed model for test
+Step 7: Consume the deployed model using Swagger.
+Swagger is tool to for build, document and consume RESTful web services.
+It can send HTTP requests that the API can consume like POST and GET.

 ![Screenshot](./img/swagger-HOST.png)
 ![Screenshot](./img/swagger.png)

-Step 8: Create ML pipeline based on AutoML, then the pipeline will be published to be comsumed
+Step 8: Create ML pipeline based on AutoML, then the pipeline will be published to be comsumed.
+User can input request via HTTP POST request that is used to submit data.
+The API exposed by Azure ML will use JSON format to accept data and submit responses.
+It serves as a bridge language among different environments.

 ![Screenshot](./img/pipeline-runing.png)